bedops/bedops/docs/content/reference/set-operations/bedops.rst

 These datasets can be :ref:`sorted <sort-bed>` BED or :ref:`Starch-formatted <starch>` files or streams.

-.. note:: The :ref:`bedops` tool can operate on multiple inputs, but we show the results of operations on just two sets to help demonstrate the basic principles.
+.. note:: The :ref:`bedops` tool can operate on two or more multiple inputs, but we show here the results of most operations acting on just two sets, in order to help demonstrate the basic principles of applying set operations.

 .. _bedops_everything: